domrachevv/test/README.md

 ```

 # MongoDB app configuration
-Our node application by default uses the following connection: 'mongodb://localhost/mongotest'.
+By default our node application uses the following connection: 'mongodb://localhost/mongotest'.
 To override this setting you can simply pass the connection string via the cmd parameter:
 ```sh
 # start node dev server
 $ node app.server.dev.js --mongo_connection=[target mongo connection]
 ```

 or by setting MONGO_CONNECTION environment variable.
 The priority is

 command line parameter > environment variable > default connection

 # Karma test configuration